 Botafogo is more than just the beach front and stretches back to form the link between the bay and the Lagoa.
 This part of Botafogo retains its residential air, once being the site of the magnificent mansions that housed the foreign Embassies, many of which, including the former British Embassy, now the Mayor’s Palace, still stand today.

 Eating Out: Excellent in parts.
 Shopping: If you count the Rio Sul shopping centre as being in Botafogo, excellent.
-Entertainment: Fair to good, if you include Rio Sul and the new Casa Daros cultural institution .
-Hotel Accommodation: Virtually non-existent.
+Even with Botafogo Praia Shopping it is good.
+Entertainment: Fair to good, if you include Rio Sul.
+Hotel Accommodation: Good.

 Copacabana and Leme: Copacabana is one of the world’s most famous beaches, yet, ironically, like Flamengo; the beach you see today is the result of a helping hand from man to widen both the beach and the road to cope with demand.
 Copacabana is Rio’s most populous upper-middle class residential area and according to records, one of the most densely populated areas in the world thanks to the high rise apartment blocks.

 Copacabana remains the tourist heart of Rio and is home to many of the city’s better hotels, most notable the Copacabana Palace Hotel, a tourist attraction in its own right.
-Other choices at the top end of the market include the Sofitel, JW Marriott and Windsor Atlantica.
+Other choices at the top end of the market include the Fairmont, Sofitel, JW Marriott, Emiliano and Hilton.